What is a Fledgling? See How a Baby Bird Grows Up

 A fledgling is a bird in its first coat of feathers that is capable of moving about on its own.
 Its feet can grip a branch and it has developed feathers.
 At this stage, a bird will venture out of the nest and start to learn how to survive without its parents.
 It has not reached full adult plumage, and the feathers are likely to be loose and soft.
 A bird in this stage often looks notably different from an adult.
 No need to be alarmed if you find a bird like this out of the nest—its parents are likely nearby.
 Psst—this is what a baby hummingbird looks like.

 The term subadult describes a bird whose plumage is no longer juvenile but not quite adult.
 It starts to look less like a baby bird at this stage.
-Here’s how to prepare your yard for nesting season.
+Learn all about robin nests and robin eggs.